 - Field Education Registration Form due by end of day on the Wednesday of the second week of the semester in which the placement is being undertaken (without the form the Registrar cannot place Field Education on the transcript); - Administrative Agreement and Learning Covenant due by end of day on the first Wednesday of October for the Fall Term, by end of day on the last Wednesday of February for the Spring Term, and by end of day on the first Wednesday of June for the Summer Term; - 3.
 Case Study due mid-term, presentation dates scheduled with the Director of Field Education; - 4.
 Student and Supervisor Evaluation Forms due the last week of the term for each term; - 5.
-Nurturing Committee Evaluation Forms in worshipping communities, due the last week of the term for each term; - 6.
 Timesheets due every other week for Agency placements (with an hourly wage) and monthly for Worshipping Communities and Full-Time placements (with stipends).
-Agency placements are every other week in order for seminary

-- placement wages to be calculated and disbursed.
-Because placements with stipends do not tie wages to hours, the timesheets are only due monthly; - 7.
-Students in Agency placements seeking to utilize Federal Work Study funds to provide for their remuneration will need to fill out a Federal Work Study Letter; - Students who desire for their Field Education records to be sent to ordaining bodies will need to fill out a letter authorizing the Field Education Office to release their records; - 9.
+Agency placements are every other week in order for seminary placement wages to be calculated and disbursed.
+Because placements with stipends do not tie wages to hours, the timesheets are only due monthly; - Students in Agency placements seeking to utilize Federal Work Study funds to provide for their remuneration will need to fill out a Federal Work Study Letter; - 7.
+Students who desire for their Field Education records to be sent to ordaining bodies will need to fill out a letter authorizing the Field Education Office to release their records; - 8.
 Students undertaking a CPE placement need to complete a Registration Form, a Sexual Misconduct Declaration Form, and a Letter releasing their records to their ordaining body.
 They will also need to complete an application to a CPE program.
 They should inform the Field Education Office of successful placement with a CPE program (which occurs outside of the Field Education Office's purview, as CPE is an external educational program with its own standards).
 They will not need to complete the Administrative Agreement/Learning Covenant, Case Study, Evaluations, or Time Sheets.